jgm/pandoc/doc/lua-filters.md

 :   If present in a filter, this function will be called on all
     lists of block elements, like the content of a [MetaBlocks] meta element block, on each item of a list, and the main content of the [Pandoc] document.
 The `blocks` argument passed to the function will be a [List] of [Block] elements for each call.

 These filter functions are special in that the result must either be nil, in which case the list is left unchanged, or must be a list of the correct type, i.e., the same type as the input argument.
 Single elements are **not** allowed as return values, as a single element in this context usually hints at a bug.

-See ["Remove spaces before normal citations"] for an example.
+See ["Remove spaces before normal citations"][Inlines filter example] for an example.

 This functionality has been added in pandoc 2.9.2.

+[Inlines filter example]: #remove-spaces-before-citations

 ## Traversal order